naskarlab/fluent-query-mongodb/README.md

-# Fluent Query JDBC
+# Fluent Query MongoDB

-Create Queries using only POJO classes and JDBC Drivers.
+Create Queries using only POJO classes and MongoDB Driver.

 See more example in: [Fluent Query](https://github.com/naskarlab/fluent-query)